Rule 2.551. Procedures for filing records under seal

 (5)Redacted and unredacted versions

-If necessary to prevent disclosure, any motion or application, any opposition, and any supporting documents must be filed in a public redacted version and lodged in a complete version conditionally under seal.
+If necessary to prevent disclosure, any motion or application, any opposition, and any supporting documents must be filed in a public redacted version and lodged in a complete, unredacted version conditionally under seal.
+The cover of the redacted version must identify it as "Public-Redacts materials from conditionally sealed record."
+The cover of the unredacted version must identify it as "May Not Be Examined Without Court Order-Contains material from conditionally sealed record."

 (6)Return of lodged record